Lending Works Review

 Innovative Finance ISA (IFISA) – available for UK investors – Lending Works ISA

 Initial Investment Time – It can take a couple of weeks to get your money invested initially.
 Depending on how much money is in line before yours.
 Reinvestment (repayments from prior loans) are invested in the new loans before new money is invested.
 This is a good thing once your in to the system, but can slow things down a bit for a new investor.

 Unsecured Loans – many (but not all) of the Lending Works loans are unsecured loans given to individuals or businesses, so if things were to go bad, you don’t have any collateral.
 So is Lending Works Safe?
 In theory, yes as the Lending Works Shield should take care of defaults, so this shouldn’t matter.

-Risk Factor – 3/10 – Low – Medium
+Risk Factor – 2/10 – Low

 They would get a lower rating except for the fact that many of their loans are unsecured.
 In most market conditions this is irrelevant, but in a severe recession it could come in to play, even with their Shield.

 Who Can Invest with Lending Works?